Before and after services, we invite you to congregate in the courtyard outside.

 In the Nave, you’ll sit, masked, with your household group, and join in congregational singing if you wish.
 There’ll be readings, prayers, music, a sermon, and communion with pre-packaged wafers.

-Read on for the details on pre-registration, the Regathering covenant we ask you to uphold, the check-in process, worship, and the facilities available.
+Read on for the details on preparing to attend, the Regathering covenant we ask you to uphold, the check-in process, worship, and the facilities available.

 For background on the Regathering effort, please click here.